- Reference Number: HEY-208/2023

 What can I do to help ease my symptoms?

-- Drink more water, a minimum of 1.5 litres (3 pints) per day in addition to any tea/coffee/cola.
+- Drink more water- aim for one and a half to two litres of water per day.
 Flavouring water with cordial may help you increase your intake.
-Continual sipping is most beneficial, because swallowing helps to relax the throat.
+Continual sipping is most beneficial, as swallowing can relax the throat.

 - Avoid drinking more than 4 cups of coffee/tea/cola per day.
-Not only do these drinks have a drying effect on the throat, but they can act as a diuretic, causing extra water loss from your body via your urine.
+They can act as a diuretic, causing extra water loss from your body via your urine.
+They can also contribute to increased reflux symptoms for certain people.

 You may find the following beneficial provided you have no medical condition affecting the neck, shoulders or spine.
 If so, you should consult your doctor or physiotherapist first: